ZaninAndrea/NSDS_Projects_2022/project1/docs/report.md

                  temp.value, temp.timestamp);
     ```

-6. Between each publish the program wait 2 seconds, this has been made to make sure that the publish actually completes.
+6. Between each publish the program wait 2 seconds, this has been made to make sure that the publish actually completes before the data is discarded.
 7. The program restarts generating samples and reuses the same array as before to store them.

 # COOJA Simulation